Europe 90 days within 180-day Schengen window

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Austria visa documentation by MyJet24
+Airplane and free onward flight ticket — Austria visa and proof of onward travel by MyJet24

 The Austria visa boarding-gate problem